*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - cacao nibs – give you a bit of deep, complex cocoa flavor, plus a bit of crunch!
 I use these cacao nibs.

-- optional pecans or walnuts – I threw in a handful of pecans to give these vegan breakfast cookies a little more crunch.
+- optional pecans or walnuts – I threw in a handful of pecans to give these vegan oatmeal cookies a little more crunch.
 You can feel free to omit these or substitute another type of nut to your preference.

 These vegan banana oatmeal cookies are a great way to start your day.
 If you’re looking for more fun, easy vegan recipes for the rest of your deals, look no further!
 My Sweet Potato Patties with Chickpeas and Creamy Avocado Sauce are vegan, gluten-free, and satisfying and full of amazing flavor!